All news

 Nico D'Estais

-I have two very strong memories.
+I have two very vivid memories.

 The first dates back to 1998.
 We were living in Tokyo when I was a child and we went as a family to a conference given by Titouan Lamazou, winner of the very first Vendée Globe.
 My parents have no memory of it, but I remember it as if it were yesterday.
-That was when the seed for the Vendée Globe was first planted.
+That was when the seed for my Vendée Globe was first planted.

 I've been lucky enough to see them both again since then.
 I was quite proud to tell them that it was thanks to them that I was where I am today... and I don't think they cared much (laughs).